bdg-tbd/tbd-workshop-1/README-kedro.md

 gsutil cp -r ${DEV_BUCKET}/data/01_raw/* ${PRD_BUCKET}/data/01_raw/
 ```

-2. Create a new configuration for `yarn-prd` environment
+3. Create a new configuration for `yarn-prd` environment

 - in the `adac-kedro-psypark/conf` create new `yarn-prd` directory
 - copy the content of the `yarn-dev` directory to the `yarn-prd` directory
-- change the parameters in the `catalog.yml` and `parameters.yml` to:
+- change the parameters in files of the `yarn-prd` directory to:
   - point to the new bucket
   - increase the number of executors (to 2)
   - increase the driver memory (to 4GB) and executor memory (to 2GB)
   - change the `random_state` to the dirfferent value and the `test_size` to 0.15
-  - add some features to the `features` list

 Hint: Configuration files in new directory inherit after the `base` directory.
 You can overwrite the parameters in the new directory.